veryscarycary/farm-text-adventure/README.md

 ## GameTime

 This keeps track of the current time in the game.
-It is initializes early and make into a constant so it can be available in the global scope in any file.
+It is initialized early as a constant so it can be available in the global scope in any file.

 ## Player

-Currently, there is only support for 1 player in this game.
+Currently, there is only support for 1 player in the game.
 The main significance of player is that it has a private inventory that the user can access during the game.
 The user can add and remove items from this inventory.

 ## Map